arduino/help-center-content/content/Hardware Support/Generic/Use-the-Firmware-Updater-in-Arduino-IDE.md

 ## Arduino IDE 1.8.19

+> [!NOTE]
-> **Note:** Arduino IDE 1.8.19 is no longer being maintained and uses an older version of the Arduino Firmware Uploader.
+> Arduino IDE 1.8.19 is no longer being maintained and uses an older version of the Arduino Firmware Uploader.
 Because of this, it does not support newer boards like UNO R4 WiFi or Portenta C33.

 To update the firmware in Arduino IDE 1.8.19, follow these steps: